htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 For the Claimed/Retiring state, the following transitions may occur:

  Preempting
-    If the job finishes or the job’s run time exceeds the value defined for the job ClassAd attribute ``MaxJobRetirementTime``, the Preempting state is entered (transition **18**).
+    If the job finishes or the job's run time exceeds the value defined for the job ClassAd attribute ``MaxJobRetirementTime``, the Preempting state is entered (transition **18**).
 The run time is computed from the time when the job was started by the startd minus